 Empowers educators with quality training and tools to create, implement and monitor instruction and develop measurable goals and objectives.

-Rethink Ed combines the power of technology and research to deliver innovative, scalable and evidence-based instructional materials and supports for learners with disabilities.Learn More
+Rethink Ed combines the power of technology and research to deliver innovative, scalable and evidence-based tools and resources to support the whole child.

 The Latest from the Blog

 by Jennifer Miller, M.Ed.
 REGISTER HERE for the free September 26th Webinar Educators and parents/guardians alike have a sense that school-family partnerships are important.
 In fact, parent and guardian engagement is a top predictor of a child’s school success.1 Yet I hear from numerous schools who are deeply engaged in implementing research-based ...Continue reading "5 SEL Strategies that Strengthen School-to-Home Collaborations"

 Tips for Creating Employability Opportunities for Students with Neurodiverse Conditions

 by John Peterson Students with neurodiverse conditions such as autism spectrum disorder, developmental delays, ADHD and social anxiety have tremendous strengths that could benefit any employer.
 As educators, our end goal for ALL students includes having them learn, practice, and model employability skills.
 We also want employers and coworkers ...Continue reading "Tips for Creating Employability Opportunities for Students with Neurodiverse Conditions"

 Taking Parent Fear and Anxiety out of the Evaluation and IEP Process

 by John Peterson Talking with numerous educators over the years, I have heard many colleagues express significant concern regarding how anxiety- and fear-provoking the initial special education evaluation and IEP development process can be for parents and caregivers, especially when the area of autism is being considered.
 Instead of focusing ...Continue reading "Taking Parent Fear and Anxiety out of the Evaluation and IEP Process"